ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How to Obtain Alabama Divorce Certificates

-Alabama divorce certificates are obtained by submitting requests for these records to the Alabama Department of Public Health (ADPH).
+Eligible parties can obtain copies of a divorce certificate by submitting requests for these records to the Alabama Department of Public Health (ADPH).
 The Center for Health Statistics keeps records of all divorces in the state since January 1950.
-Divorce records produced before this date are available from the Offices of the Clerks of the Circuit Courts in the state.
+To obtain divorce records produced before this date, requesters may need to contact the Offices of the Clerks of the Circuit Courts in the respective county where the marriage dissolution was granted.

 The public can request divorce certificates from the ADPH by submitting their applications online, by mail, and in person.
 Send a mail application to the state office of the ADPH or visit any county health department in the state to request these records in person.